Some are concerned that audit shows top Metro managers may be blocking reforms

 “We just hope it doesn’t hurt that and affect that because there has been progress,” Smedberg said.
 “Things are being done.
 But this [audit], probably perception-wise, doesn’t help.”

-A string of minor rail incidents stretching back to last fall that were marked by delayed calls to the fire department, miscommunication between controllers and train operators, and dangerous actions such as the switching on the electrified third rail before first responders were off the tracks, prompted the safety commission to look deeper into the ROCC.
+A string of minor rail incidents stretching back to last fall that were marked by delayed calls to the fire department, miscommunication between controllers and train operators, and dangerous actions such as switching on the electrified third rail before first responders were off the tracks, prompted the safety commission to look deeper into the ROCC.

 The safety commission interviewed nearly all of the controllers and found low morale among staff and high turnover rates.